tillitis/tkey-verification/README.md

 - You need 1 TKey and 1 QEMU machine running to try this out (or 2 TKeys, or 2 QEMU machines, if you manage to get that working).
-One is Tillitis' (vendor's) signing TKey, and the other is a TKey that you want to sign and then verify as genuine.
+One is Tillitis' (provider's) signing TKey, and the other is a TKey that you want to sign and then verify as genuine.
 You need to know the serial port device paths for these.